ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 The QoS controller example
 ##########################

-A case study scenario was used by [Chaves2016a]_ to demonstrate how some of the available OpenFlow 1.3 module features can be employed to improve network management.
+A case study scenario was used by [Chaves2016a]_ to demonstrate how some available OpenFlow 1.3 module features can be employed to improve network management.
 Figure :ref:`fig-network-topo` shows the network topology used in this example.
 It represents the internal network of an organization, where servers and client nodes are located far from each other (e.g., in separated buildings).
 The "long-distance" connection between the sites is via two links of 10 Mbps each, while all the other local connections are 100 Mbps.